Jamie Dwyer: Coaching

 Dwyer has coached field hockey.
 In 2011, he coached a junior boys team at the YMCC Coastal City Hockey Club.
 In February 2011, he ran two clinics for young hockey players at the Joondalup Lakers Hockey Club.
 In 2019, Jamie coached a junior 5/6 boys YMCC Coastal City Hockey Club team.

+International goals

 Recognition

-Dwyer has been recognised for his hockey play.
-In 2002, he was honoured by being named the Young Player of the Year by the International Hockey Federation.
+In 2002, Dwyer was named the Young Hockey Player of the Year by the International Hockey Federation.
 In 2004 and 2007, he was named the IHF World Player of the Year.
 In the 2005 Australia Day Honours Dwyer was awarded the Medal of the Order of Australia (OAM).
 In 2007, he was named the Captain of the World Team.
 In 2011, he was named the international field hockey player of the year.
 In 2011, he was named in the World All-Star Team.
 In 2011, he was inducted into the Australian Institute of Sport 'Best of the Best'.
 On 18 June 2012, Jamie Dwyer was appointed to lead the number one Australian side in London Olympics.
 In 2021, Dwyer was inducted into the Sport Australia Hall of Fame.